kosaraju333/ansible/README.md

-# Heimdall Monitoring
+# Matic nodes Monitoring

-Monitor your Heimdall node with Prometheus and Grafana
+Monitor your Heimdall, Bor and Virtual machine nodes with Prometheus and Grafana

-## Follow below steps to set up monitoring on heimdall
+## Follow below steps to set up monitoring on heimdall, Bor and Virtual machine

 **Step 1:**